bilqis001/Technical-Documentation-Page/README.md

-# This is a ttechnical documentation about CSS
+# This is a technical documentation about CSS